M-ouse/CTFChallengeMonitor/README.md

 make
 ```

-## choose appropriate API for your challenge project in client folder
+## choose appropriate API for your challenge project from client folders

 Note : server will print log at the same folder in challenge.log